 - Enter into an agreement with the College on communications, promotion, and marketing regarding the College’s approval of the education program(s);

-- Submit an Annual Reporting Form along with the required fee;
+- Submit an Annual Reporting Form and adhere to the application fee schedule

 - Notify the College about any changes that may impact the program’s approval; and,